PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 08:28:21
+Last updated: 2024-04-06 08:28:55
-Random Quote: As the twig is bent, so grows the tree. - Pacho Herrera
+Random Quote: Our secrecy is our survival. our survival is our strength. - The Armorer